 More than 1,500 species of birds can be seen in the Amazon, and an avid birder can easily add a hundred species to their life list on the right trip.

-Amazon Cruise Reviews
+Longest Amazon River Cruise

-There are no shortage of Amazon cruise reviews on the internet and some may offer honest, useful advice.
+There are no shortage of cruise reviews on the internet and some may offer honest, useful advice.
 But don’t rush to judgment if you read a bad review.
 Often this can be the result of a mismatch between the style of the traveler and the type of cruise they were booked on.
-The best Amazon cruise review is a personal referral so ask your agent if he/she can put you in touch with someone with similar interests who has traveled to the Amazon aboard the small ship you are inquiring about.
+The best Amazon cruise review is a personal referral so ask your agent if he/she can put you in touch with someone with similar interests who has cruised to the Amazon aboard the small ship you are inquiring about.
 Reputable agencies will refer their past clients.

-Amazon Cruise Advice
+Amazon Cruising Advice